Committees of the College

 Patient Relations Committee

-The Patient Relations Committee develops and oversees a patient relations and public education program.
-It also processes requests for funding for therapy and counselling for individuals who may have been sexually abused by an ND.
+The Patient Relations Committee develops and oversees the patient relations and public education program relating to sexual abuse of patients.
+It also processes requests for funding for therapy and counseling for individuals who may have been sexually abused by an ND.

-Time Commitment: This committee meets 4 times per year for approximately half a day.
+Time Commitment: This committee meets four times per year for approximately half a day.
 A half-day of preparation time can also be expected.

 Quality Assurance Committee

-Time Commitment: This committee meets approximately 8 to 10 times per year for half a day.
+Time Commitment: This committee meets approximately eight times per year for half a day.
+A half-day of preparation time can also be expected.

 Fitness to Practise Committee

-The Fitness to Practise Committee develops and maintains policies and procedures governing the College processes.
-It also receives and reviews allegations referred to it by the Inquiries, Complaints and Reports Committee and conducts hearings as required under Schedule 2 of the Health Professions Procedural Code.
+The Fitness to Practise Committee, in conjunction with the Discipline Committee, develops and maintains policies and procedures governing the College’s hearing processes.
+It also receives and reviews allegations that individual registrants may not be fit to practice the profession as referred to it by the Inquiries, Complaints and Reports Committee and conducts hearings as required under Schedule 2 of the Health Professions Procedural Code.

 Additional skills recommended: Individuals should have a good communication, analytical and writing skills.

-Time Commitment: This Committee meets only as required and in panels of up to five.
+Time Commitment: This Committee meets as a whole once annually and in panels of up to five members when required.

 Discipline Committee

-The Discipline Committee develops and maintains policies and procedures governing the College Disciplinary processes.
-It also receives and reviews allegations referred to it by the Inquiries, Complaints and Reports Committee and conducts hearings as required under Schedule 2 of the Health Professions Procedural Code.
+The Discipline Committee, in conjunction with the Fitness to Practise Committee, develops and maintains policies and procedures governing the College hearing processes.
+It also receives allegations and conducts hearings into allegations of incompetence or professional misconduct about individual registrants as referred to it by the Inquiries, Complaints and Reports Committee.

 Time Commitment: The Discipline Committee will meet once annually for a full-day.
 It will also establish panels of up to five for hearings.
-Hearings may range from 1 day for uncontested to 10 days for contested.
+Hearings may range from 1 day for an uncontested hearing and up to 10 days for a contested hearing

 Governance Committee

-Time Commitment: This committee meets approximately 8 times per year for half a day.
+Time Commitment: This committee meets approximately six times per year for half a day.

 Standards Committee

-Time Commitment: This committee meets 5 times per year for half a day.
+Time Commitment: This committee is expected to meet up to six times per year for half a day.

 Inspection Committee